ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.sourceanalytix/README.md

 * (DutchmanNL) improve logging related to issue analytics

 ### 0.2.25
-* (DutchmanNL) add option in state setting to automatically OR manually choose the meassurement unit (for cases device state does not have correct value)
+* (DutchmanNL) add option in state setting to automatically OR manually choose the measurement unit (for cases device state does not have correct value)

 ### 0.2.24
 * (DutchmanNL) add support for heating pumps